parse-community/parse-server/.github/ISSUE_TEMPLATE/---report-an-issue.md

 ---

-We use GitHub Issues for reporting bugs with parse-server.
+We use GitHub Issues for reporting bugs with Parse Server.

 Make sure these boxes are checked before submitting your issue -- thanks for reporting issues back to Parse Server!